jlapeyre/qinf/README.md

-qinf implements objects from quantum information theory--- operators, vectors, tensors, etc. These objects are typically represented in this package in a particular basis as row and column vectors and matrices, whose entries may be explicit numbers or algebraic expressions.
+qinf implements objects from quantum information theory--- operators, vectors, tensors, etc. These objects are typically represented in this package  as row and column vectors and matrices, whose entries may be explicit numbers or algebraic expressions.
 This software occupies a niche distinct from high performance numerical linear algebra software as well as software such as the Maxima tensor packages that